Ollantaytambo Cuzco And The Sacred Valley, Peru Travel Guide

 Most hotels, guesthouses, and many restaurants in Ollantaytambo offer free Wi-Fi.
 Connection quality varies.
 Larger hotels generally feature more trustworthy internet.

 Shops generally operate 9:00 AM - 8:00 PM.
-Many smaller shops close for lunch (1:00 PM - 3:00 PM).
+Many smaller shops have a lunch closure (1:00 PM - 3:00 PM).

-Lunch 12:00 PM - 3:00 PM, dinner 6:00 PM - 10:00 PM.
+Lunch AT noon:00 PM - 3:00 PM, dinner 6:00 PM - 10:00 PM.
 Some establishments start early for breakfast.

 Banks typically operate 9:00 AM - 5:00 PM weekdays, shorter hours Saturday.
 ATMs are accessible 24/7.